DenisGuiraudet/supercopter/README.md

 > Stimute a real user

 ## How to run

 **First download [Docker](https://www.docker.com/get-started)**
 To run docker execute 'docker run -p 80:80 --name angular-container -d angular'

 ### Development server
-Run `ng serve` for a dev server.
+Run `ng serve -o` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+### MongoDB server
+Run `nodemon server`.
+This will auto regenerate the api.

+### Nodemon server
+Run `mongod` to start the db serve.

 ### Code scaffolding
 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.